Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery: Methodology

-We perform the same pre-processing steps as in \cite{Tom2020_lakeice_RS_journal}.
+A flowchart of the method is shown in Fig.~\ref{fig:flow_diagram}.
+We perform the pre-processing steps as in \cite{Tom2020_lakeice_RS_journal}.
 First, the absolute geolocation error for both sensors (0.75, respectively 0.85 pixels $x$- and $y$-shifts for MODIS; 0.0, respectively 0.3 pixels $x$- and $y$-shifts for VIIRS) are corrected.
-The lake outlines are then backprojected onto the images to extract the clean pixels.
+The generalised \citep{DouglasPeucker73} lake outlines are then back-projected onto the images to extract the clean pixels.
+Mixed pixels are discarded from the analysis.
 Binary cloud masks are derived from the respective cloud mask products to limit the analysis only to cloud-free pixels.
-We noticed some errors in both MODIS and VIIRS cloud masks.
-The most critical ones are false negatives, where an actually cloudy pixel goes undetected.
-Such cases can corrupt model learning and inference and introduce errors in the predicted ice maps.
+We super-resolved all low resolution MODIS bands ($500~m$, $1000~m$) to $250~m$ using bilinear interpolation prior to the analysis.
+This step is not required for VIIRS as all used bands have the same GSD ($\approx375~m$).